 This is one of those policy decisions that has powerful ramifications.
-The decision not to watch handle time, sends a strong signal to the agents about how they should approach calls and the kind of style they should use.
-It’s no surprise that Tech CU enjoys a very high customers satisfaction score (C-SAT).
+The decision not to watch handle time sends a strong signal to the agents about how they should approach calls and the kind of style they should use.
+It’s no surprise that Tech CU enjoys a very high customer satisfaction score (C-SAT).

 How are you using Average Handle Time in your call center?
 Have you found a creative way to avoid the pitfalls listed here?
 Have you found other pitfalls that we didn’t mention?
 We’d love to hear from you!